-Hosting a conference call allows you to manage every single call participant with a variety of tools.
+Hosting conference calls allows you to manage every single call participant with a variety of tools.
 You can lead all the conversations and topics on the call agenda and make use of your time and productivity along with other speaking parties.

-As a conference call host, you definitely know how things can get out of hand from the tiniest technical issues.
+When you are hosting conference calls, you definitely know how things can get out of hand from the tiniest technical issues.
 And this is where we step in to help you master conference call hosting with only 9 quick tips:

 If the conference call is too early in the morning, your colleagues may be sleepy and have a shorter attention span.
 If it’s late in the evening – they may be tired after a heavy workday.